fbraem/kwai-ui/README.md

 The backend (api) of kwai can be found in the [kwai-api](https://github.com/fbraem/kwai-api) repository.

+> Kwai is a greenfield project.
+As long as there is no official release,
+> everything can change.
+Although there is still a lot to do, kwai is already used in production for
+> our club but that is no guarantee that it will work for you...

 UI
 ==
 Kwai UI is a Single Page Application (SPA) written with